simulation-based-inference/simulation-based-inference.github.io/_posts/2023-02-04-simulation-based-inference-for-efficient-identification-of-generative-models-in-connectomics.md

 ---
-title: Simulation-based inference for efficient identification of generative models in connectomics
+title: "Simulation-based inference for efficient identification of generative models in connectomics"
 categories:
   - paper
 tags: